satbirsingh01/learning_material/ssh.md

 SSH keys are a hash and can be saved in different file formats, [this link demonstrates the difference between *rsa* and *pem*.](https://hstechdocs.helpsystems.com/manuals/globalscape/eft7-3/mergedprojects/eft/server_ssh_key_formats.htm#:~:text=EFT%20imports%20the%20PEM%20format,key%20on%20a%20Linux%20computer.)

-### Connecting via ssh with a Key pair

-To connect to a remote machine via ssh using key based authentication:

-`ssh -i [relative/path/to/identity/file] [username]@[host/IP_address]`

-The path is relative to the directory the terminal is working in,

 ### Generating SSH Keys

-#### Linux

-To generate ssh key pairs on linux:
+To generate ssh key pairs:

 `ssh-keygen`

-You will be prompted with an option of where to save the key files `/home/[user]/.ssh/id_rsa`.
+You will be prompted with an option of where to save the key files (`/home/[user]/.ssh/id_rsa` or `C:\Users\[user]/.ssh/id_rsa`).
 Press enter to confirm.
 (The *.ssh* folder is where you will find the files used by the ssh client and server.)
 You will be prompted to enter a passphrase for the encryption generation, either leave it blank or choose a password and enter it twice.
 If you decide to make a password you will have to enter it whenever you use the key.
 The private key is id_rsa and the public key is id_rsa.pub.

+Arguments and tags can be included in the ssh-keygen for more complex functionality.
+One such option is to specify the type of key generated with *-t*:

+`ssh-keygen -t [keytype]`

+Possible values are *dsa*, *ecdsa*, *ecdsa-sk*, *ed25519*, *ed25519-sk* and *rsa*.

+Remember that a key will only work with it's pair, if you lose the credentials you will have to generate a new key pair.

+### Connecting via ssh with a Key pair

+To connect to a remote machine via ssh using key based authentication and a public key file:

+`ssh -i [relative/path/to/identity/file] [username]@[host/IP_address]`

+The path is relative to the directory the terminal is working in.

 ### Copying a Key to a Remote Machine

+Public keys can also be saved to a remote machine's *.ssh* folder to save from specifying a key file when connecting.

 #### Linux